mhkeller/layercake/src/content/guide/03-layercake-props.md

 ### ssr `boolean=false`

 Set whether this chart should be rendered server side.
-This is best used in conjunction with the [ScaledSvg](guide#scaledsvg) component or HTML components that are set to use percentage scales since you won't know the size of the container at render time.
+This is best used in conjunction with the [ScaledSvg](/guide#scaledsvg) component or HTML components that are set to use percentage scales since you won't know the size of the container at render time.

-Use it in conjunction with [`percentRange={true}`](guide#percentrange) to easily set up your scales for a percent coordinate systems.
+Use it in conjunction with [`percentRange={true}`](/guide#percentrange) to easily set up your scales for a percent coordinate system.

 ### percentRange `boolean=false`